onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "the past was all about networked computers; the future is all about networked data structures" - [@syntacrobat](https://twitter.com/syntacrobat/status/1693446789943160984)

+> "Who(m) do you serve?" - Saruman

+> "What have you done last week?" - Elon Musk, probably done => predicted

+The highest achievement for a social species is to improve its organization

 Wherever we turn our attention, things should improve